TalkingEyes: Pluralistic Speech-Driven 3D Eye Gaze Animation: Experiments

 \subsection{Training Details}

 VQVAE is pre-trained by Adam optimizer for 100 epochs with a learning rate $1e-4$.
 The pre-training takes about $1$ hour on a NVIDIA RTX 4090 GPU.
 Then the VAE and the autoregressive model are trained by Adam optimizer for 100 epochs with a learning rate $1e-4$.
+The batch size is set to 1.
 The training takes about $5$ hours on the same GPU.